top of page

 • Defeating gold Animals earns you 30 points.

-• Defeating Platinum Animals earns you 40 points.
+• Defeating a Platinum Animal earns you 40 points.

 Defeating enemy Critters or M-Critters earns you points too, though significantly less: